Book Bordeaux River Cruises

 Yes, you can book your cruise last minute, but it’s recommended to book it in advance (at least a week), especially during peak tourist seasons (June–August) and on weekends.

 The sightseeing cruise fare includes a live guide and a complimentary beverage.
-For the tasting cruise, enjoy a live guide, a glass of local specialty, and a traditional canelé cake.
+For the wine-tasting cruise, enjoy a live guide, a glass of Bordeaux wine, and a traditional canelé cake.

 The cruise only offers snacks and drinks; dining options are not included.
 Snacks must be purchased separately, and are not included in the cruise fare.